2022 showed us that working from home can be awesome, but challenging. Learn how to be as productive as possible while working from home in 2023.

 Whatever your routine you choose, make it a pleasurable way to call it a day, and do it consistently to mark the end of your work and the beginning of your life.

 Working from home is not going away.
-As a real estate agent, you’re already not absolutely tied to a physical office most of the time, and even less so now.
+As a real estate agent, you’re already free from a physical office most of the time, and even less so now.
 But with the emergence of virtual tours becoming the norm rather than a luxury, you’re going to be spending even more time working from home.
 By following the suggestions outlined in this article, you too will be able to successfully work from home, and remain as productive as you can be.

-If you want more in-depth articles, tactics, strategies, and advice - subscribe to our newsletter, The Spark.
-And if you want to dominate your hyperlocal real estate market, check out AgentFire’s Spark Sites, #1 rated for several years in a row.
+If you want more in-depth articles, tactics, strategies, and advice – subscribe to our newsletter.
+And if you want to dominate your hyperlocal real estate market, check out AgentFire’s Web Stacks, #1 rated for several years in a row.

 And the best part?
 You can try out all of its amazing features for free with our 10-day trial.